jwhandley/sudoku-solver/README.md

 Incidentally, I also have a
-[C# implementation](https://github.com/jwhandley/sudoku-solver-cs) that runs at about the same speed at Norvig's Java implementation while remaining reasonly high-level.
+[C# implementation](https://github.com/jwhandley/sudoku-solver-cs) that runs at about the same speed at Norvig's Java implementation while remaining reasonably high-level.